Adelabumowe/aws-config/AWS-config-docs.md

 `500,001` and more conformance pack evaluations costs `$0.0005` per conformance pack evaluation per region

-<ins>Billing breakdown for enabling AWS Config in Loyalty's AWS Organization</ins>
+## Billing breakdown for enabling AWS Config in Loyalty's AWS Organization

 To ensure overall security complaince in Loyalty's AWS Organization, we recommend CIS and PCI-DSS conformance packs